 Neovim is a fork of vim that extends / refactors vim, keeping all of the editing experiences you expect but with many nice additional features.
 It has a great community, a fantastic plugin ecosystem for enhancing your vim experience, and doesn’t require you to learn vimscript.
-On this page we’ll walk through a basic setup of neovim, configuring it with the excellent “Lazy” plugin manager, and installing a few of the most useful plugins for writing LaTeX documents in neovim.
+On this page we’ll walk through a basic setup of neovim, configuring it using neovim’s native vim.pack functionality (introduced in version 0.12), and installing a few of the most useful plugins for writing LaTeX documents in neovim.
 There are a lot of things I’m not going to touch on here – for instance, how neovim interfaces very nicely with LSPs when you are programming – and instead will focus on the LaTeX side of things.
 I came from a background of mostly vanilla vim, and in learning all of this I found the following references quite helpful:

 - The kickstart starter git repo.